medianetlab/OuluLabs/README.md

 > OSM documentation: Adding VIMs through GUI: https://osm.etsi.org/docs/user-guide/v10/01-quickstart.html#adding-vims-through-gui

-Next, go open the __Instances/NS Instances__ window, and click the __New NS__ button button located on the top-right corner to launch a new NS.
+Next, open the __Instances/NS Instances__ window, and click the __New NS__ button located in the top-right corner to launch a new NS.
 You will use the demo gNodeB NSD to create a gNodeB instances.

 On the pop-up window, select the following properties for the new NS: